The 2026 Governor Races Ranked by Flip Likelihood

 Which governor race is most likely to flip in 2026?

-By the consensus of the ratings, Arizona and Georgia lead the list.
-Cook Political Report rates both Toss Up, Arizona because Democratic Gov. Katie Hobbs defends a state Trump carried by 5.5 points in 2024, and Georgia because term limits opened a seat decided by 2.2 points at the presidential level.
+By the consensus of the ratings, Georgia and Wisconsin lead the list.
+Cook Political Report rates both Toss Up, Georgia because term limits opened a seat decided by 2.2 points at the presidential level, and Wisconsin because it had the closest 2024 presidential margin in the nation at 0.86 points and is now an open seat.
+Cook moved Georgia to Toss Up on June 25, 2026.

 How many 2026 governor races are rated Toss Up?

-Five at Cook Political Report as of mid-2026: Arizona, Georgia, Wisconsin, Nevada, and Iowa.
-Iowa was added on April 9, 2026, and Sabato's Crystal Ball matched the move on June 2, 2026.
+Five at Cook Political Report after its July 10, 2026 update: Ohio, Georgia, Wisconsin, Nevada, and Iowa.
+Cook added Ohio and moved Arizona to Lean Democratic that day.
+Iowa was added on April 9, Sabato's Crystal Ball matched on June 2, and Georgia joined the column on June 25.
 Nevada is the only Toss Up defended by a sitting Republican.

 How many governorships are open seats in 2026?